 Second, this flexibility allows PTs to take on more new clients, which brings more revenue into the clinic.
 If PTs can reduce the number of in-person visits with other patients, they’ll clear up more bandwidth for new ones.

 The biggest obstacle to successful recovery is a lack of consistency and follow-up since PTs can’t be there every day to check on patients.
 But telehealth platforms allow you to automate certain functions, such as how Exer Health sends daily reminders to patients to complete their HEPs.
 This holds patients accountable to complete their exercises as they progress through treatment.
 And unlike when patients simply practice their HEPs in isolation, physical health platforms can monitor their form and let their PT adapt their treatment plan according to their progress.

 Telehealth for physical therapy doesn't mean losing the human touch

 Telehealth is an exciting advancement in the world of physical therapy.
 This technology is still relatively new, and we're just scratching the surface of what it can do.
 But the results we see so far indicate this is here to stay, so every patient feels more closely connected to their PT, and every PT has the support from intuitive and reliable software.

 The good news is you don’t have to wonder what telehealth looks like in action when you can see it yourself.
-Book a demo of Exer Physio today to see how a digital physical therapy platform works and how it can improve patient outcomes.
+Book a demo of Exer Health today to see how a digital physical therapy platform works and how it can improve patient outcomes.